 Build up a plaque: Another permanent problem for permanent retainers is the ability to build up plaque and increase the number of trapped bacteria and more difficulty in replacing or repairing when Permanent Retainers broke down.

 Improve your smile: After completing your orthodontic treatment, your orthodontist may recommend a permanent retainer.
 A permanent retainer is attached to the inner surface of your teeth, so you cannot remove it.
 The most notable benefit of a permanent retainer is that you keep your teeth straight and improve your smile.

 How Much Is A Permanent Retainer?

-The cost of a permanent retainer or bonded retainer maintaining or replacing range from $150 to $500.
+The cost of a permanent retainer maintaining or replacing ranges from $150 to $500.
 The cost of the initial placement can be added to the total cost of your braces.
 You may also need to maintain lower teeth for your upper teeth “up to $1000 for both lower and upper teeth”.

 The cost of a permanent retainer is a bit higher.
 But considering that it will be lower than the ultimately removable retainers, which are more easily lost and damaged, the cost of a permanent retainer is 20 years.
 Are very reasonable considering the age above!

 A permanent retainer can make it difficult to brush your teeth, just as it increases the chances of your cavities becoming more difficult to floss.
 A clean toothbrush is not enough.
 Thorough flossing is required to avoid tooth loss.
 Now see the major problems of wearing permanent retainer.

 - The process of connecting to a permanent retainer can be lengthy and uncomfortable.